cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/spark/README.md

 "sub-DAG" that with_columns is creating.
 This is a quick way to label or specify what transforms, can be made into columns. `@with_columns` will then reference this list of functions to know what to include.
-That way `html_chunker` and `text_chunker` are not included in the "sub-DAG" that `@with_columns` is creating, and are then run once and bound to the UDFs the Hamilton is creating underneath.
+That way `html_chunker` and `text_chunker` are not included in the "sub-DAG" that `@with_columns` is creating, and are then run once and bound to the UDFs the Apache Hamilton is creating underneath.

 # Caveats to think about in real life
 ## Partitions & number of executors